OmniLayer/spec/README.md

 1. Version 0.4.5.7 released 2 May 2014 (lock down transaction decoding rules)
 1. Version 0.4.5.8 released 8 May 2014 (adjust output value requirements)
 1. Version 0.4.5.9 released 13 Jun 2014 (Transaction type 51 version 1 - accept multiple currencies, including bitcoins, in crowdsales)
-1. Version 0.4.5.11 cleaned up "dividends" language to make sure it is clear there are lots of use cases for "send to all", and that we don't encourage illegal behavior!
+1. Version 0.4.5.10 released 18 Jun 2014 (cleaned up "dividends" language to make sure it is clear there are lots of use cases for "send to all", and that we don't encourage illegal behavior!)
+1. Version 0.4.5.11 released 20 June 2014 (updated information about transaction costs, removed deprecated OP_RETURN reference)

 * Pre-github versions of this document (prior to version 0.3.5 / previously 1.2) can be found at https://sites.google.com/site/2ndbtcwpaper/